imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Getting started.md

 ### How to Use

-The system can be implemented using two methods.
-The first method is simpler to execute but requires a longer review process.
-The second method is more challenging to implement but benefits from a more streamlined review process.
+Choose your approach:

-1. Conduct a [weekly review](Resources/Weekly%20review.md) once you are familiar with the domains and their associated processes.
+   * **Simplified**: Conduct a [weekly review](Resources/Weekly%20review.md) once you are familiar with the domains and their associated processes.
+Answer the review questions manually — this covers behavior consistency only, without the outcome review layer.

-2. Use the tool endorsed by the author and the associated file by following [this tutorial](Resources/Obsidian%20implementation.md).
-As a bonus, you'll get a dynamic visual representation of your performance and a gamification of the system to keep you motivated.
+   * **Comprehensive**: Start by understanding [domain outcomes](Resources/Domain%20outcomes.md) — define what progress looks like for each domain, especially the bad trait domains that need the [Taqwa Framework](Resources/Taqwa%20framework.md).
+Then use the [Obsidian vault](../../../assets/RTJ.zip) and its full review system.
+The behavior review base checks your process consistency, and the outcome review base compares each domain's processes with its stated outcome.
+Follow the [Obsidian implementation tutorial](Resources/Obsidian%20implementation.md).
+You'll get dynamic visual representations of your performance.
 You can see an example below:

 ![](../../assets/performance.png)